-A site for a major new foodstore in the order of 4,600m2 net convenience goods floorspace and 920m2 net comparison goods floorspace to serve Borough-wide needs post-2023 is identified on the policies map at Graveley Road.
+A site for a major new foodstore of up to 4,600m2 net convenience goods floorspace and 920m2 net comparison goods floorspace to serve Borough-wide needs post-2023 is identified on the policies map at Graveley Road.
 A retail impact assessment will be required, particularly focusing upon the impact on Local Centres and Neighbourhood Centres.